BayramAnnakov/saleshq/README.md

 ## Future Enhancements (Conceptual)

--   **Real Backend & WebSocket Implementation:** Build the dedicated backend server.
+-   **Robust Error Handling & Reconnection:** Improve WebSocket error handling and implement more sophisticated automatic reconnection logic.
--   **User Authentication:** Implement proper user login and authentication for both the dashboard and any WebSocket connections.
+-   **User Authentication:** Implement proper user login and authentication for WebSocket connections.
--   **Message Persistence:** Store messages in a database on the backend.
+-   **Message Persistence:** Ensure messages are stored in a database on the backend.
 -   **Gemini API Integration:** Use the Gemini API for AI-powered sales assistance.
--   **Advanced Notifications:** Implement push notifications.
+-   **Advanced Notifications:** Implement browser push notifications.
--   **Message Editing/Deletion:** Add features for users to edit or delete their messages (requires backend support).
+-   **Message Editing/Deletion:** Add features for users to edit or delete their messages.
--   **File Attachments:** Allow users to share files in chats (requires backend support).
+-   **File Attachments:** Allow users to share files in chats.

-This PoC provides a solid foundation and a clear protocol for building a more comprehensive sales chat and notification system with real-time capabilities.
+This application provides a client-side foundation for a real-time sales chat and notification system.